samuel032khoury/OOD_Group/HW04/README.md

 - **Graders: can run the program followed by `-f ImageProcScript.txt` to run the script, or can also use `-m` to run the program and manually input commands provided.**

-##### Error Handling - All of the following will cause a complaint from the program.
-The program will print specific informative message without quit itself and allows users to try again.
+##### Error Handling - All the following will cause a complaint from the program.
+The program will print specific informative message without quitting itself and allows users to try again.

 - Insufficient arguments for a command.
-- Too much arguments  for a command.
+- Too many arguments  for a command.
 - User types in an unknown command.
-- User doesn't specify the type of the image file when load.
+- User doesn't specify the type of the image file when loading.
-- User gives a invalid fail name which starts with "." and immediately followed by a file type when load.
+- User gives an invalid fail name which starts with "." and immediately followed by a file type when loading.
-- User load a image with unsupported image type.
+- User load an image with unsupported image type.
 - User provide an image that cannot be found from the machine's file system.
-- User try to processing an non-existing file in the library.
+- User try to process a non-existing file in the library.
 - When darkening/brightened an image, users fail to specify the value they want to adjust.
 - Try to save a file to a read-only directory.
 - Save is interrupted.